Skip to content

 Post-installation Actions

 Refer to NVIDIA CUDA Installation Guide for Linux for post-installation actions before CUDA Toolkit can be used.
-For example, you may want to include /usr/local/cuda/bin to your PATH variable as per Post-installation Actions: Mandatory Actions
+For example, you may want to modify your PATH and LD_LIBRARY_PATH environment variables to include /usr/local/cuda/bin and /usr/local/cuda/lib64 respectively

 Optional: NVIDIA Container Toolkit